 She was about to lift the tray again when Nathan said, Hold on, I’ll take it this time.

-She made to protest, but then shrugged her shoulders and let him take it from her.
+She made to protest, but then shrugged her shoulders and let him.

 You weren’t fat, by the way, he said, holding the tray.

 I was.
 Or at least I felt fat.
 You were definitely a little camp though, sorry.

 Ha, he said softly.
 The truth hurts.
 Go find us some wine so we can all have a drink, finally, before you have to go back to your husband and children.